jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 If you can do that, you'll be able to predict what they're most likely to do, which is the core of street smarts: understanding the behavior of other humans.

-### Don't be afraid to admit that you're wrong
+## 4) Don't be afraid to admit that you're wrong

 It's only by admitting that you're wrong that you can ever figure out what the error is and get right.
-Most people would rather double down on incorrect information rather than swallow their ego and simply admit that they were wrong and try to correct themselves.
+Most people would rather double down on incorrect information than swallow their ego and simply admit that they were wrong and try to correct themselves.

 Street smarts and ego don't mix because the ego prevents you from interacting with humans in a manner that will make you feel inferior.
 For example, you'll have to deal with many unknowns and many uncomfortable situations as you hone your street smarts and your social intelligence.

 But if you are unwilling to do that because we don't have a set formula, or rule to follow, then you'll never develop this type of intelligence.
 People will always be able to take advantage of you because you don't know better.

-### Don't force cherry-pick of force-fit information to align with your expectation
+## 5) Don't cherry-pick or force-fit information to align with your expectation

 {% twitter https://twitter.com/EdLatimore/status/1456741448943116288 %}

 Don't try to force-fit explanation of actions to your expectations.
-Take a detached view of what people are doing and then consider what the most likely motivation is for that action and mostly likely outcome.
+Take a detached view of what people are doing and then consider what the most likely motivation is for that action and most likely outcome.
 Don't be afraid to face an ugly truth if you arrive at it.

 An unfortunate condition of many people is that they would rather turn a blind eye to the truth if the truth makes them uncomfortable or defies a dearly held view of the world.